1. Confirm that you have qualifying full-time employment.

 - If some of your loans have been in repayment longer than others, consolidating may help you get forgiveness faster on your more recent loans.
 Direct Consolidation Loans will be credited with the largest number of qualifying months among the loans that were consolidated.
 So, if some of your loans have been in repayment longer than others (e.g., you worked full-time for a qualifying employer between undergraduate and graduate studies), forgiveness will come faster on your more recent loans if you consolidate them with your older loans.
 The entire new Direct Consolidation Loan will receive the credits associated with the underlying loan that had the largest number of qualifying months.

-- For example, if you had 50 qualifying months on one federal loan and 100 qualifying months on another, and you consolidate the two loans, the new Direct Consolidation Loan will receive 100 qualifying months towards loan forgiveness under the waiver.
+- For example, if you had 50 qualifying months on one federal loan and 100 qualifying months on another, and you consolidate the two loans, the new Direct Consolidation Loan will receive 100 qualifying months towards loan forgiveness under the Adjustment.

 - For example, a borrower was in repayment on a Parent PLUS Loan from January 2012 through December 2015 and their own student loan from January 2010 through December 2015.
 The borrower consolidated the two loans in December 2015.
-While the waiver will not consider the repayment history on the Parent PLUS Loan, the repayment history on the parent’s own student loan will count, and the entire Direct Consolidation Loan made in December 2015 will receive credits towards loan forgiveness for January 2010 through December 2015.
+While the Adjustment will not consider the repayment history on the Parent PLUS Loan, the repayment history on the parent’s own student loan will count, and the entire Direct Consolidation Loan made in December 2015 will receive credits towards loan forgiveness for January 2010 through December 2015.

 5. Ensure your employment certifications are up to date.